sureshkvl/website-grav/user/pages/sdnbeginners/default.md

 2. Recorded Videos will be shared for each week
 3. Email, Skype, Phone support for doubts, clarifications.

+Click the below link to download the Training proposal document.

 [Training Proposal Document](../files/SDN_BEGINNER.pdf)